briggsprashar/sports_metric_analysis/Project.md

-Project.md
 # Athletics Performance Analytics

-*Refer to `README.md` for high level and technical information about the project*
+*Refer to [README.md](https://github.com/SBU-Sports-Metrics/507_groupproject_2025/blob/main/README.md) for detailed information about the project*

 ## Table of Contents